Sermon on the Mound: Reception

 When Thatcher finished speaking, the Moderator, James Whyte, formally presented her with church reports on homelessness, poverty and social security, which was interpreted in the press as a polite rebuke.
 One of these, entitled Just Sharing: a Christian Approach to the Distribution of Wealth, Income and Benefits, advocated heavy taxation on the rich and a revived Beveridge Report for the poor.
 The house broke into laughter and applause as Whyte read the titles of the reports.
 This gesture led Conservative MP Nicholas Fairbairn to declare Whyte "Satanic".

 Thatcher's speech was highly controversial.
 One clergyman present described it as "a disgraceful travesty of the gospel".
 The following day, the professor of practical theology at Edinburgh University, Duncan B. Forrester, objected on Radio Forth that the church had never countenanced the idea of an "individualist's paradise".
-The Church of England's Board of Social Responsibility issued a highly critical open letter.
+South of the border, the Church of England's Board of Social Responsibility issued a highly critical open letter.
 On the Catholic side, Cardinal Basil Hume remarked sardonically: "I already have to deal with one leader who thinks they're infallible."

 Criticism was not restricted to voices within the churches.
 Much resentment was caused by the message "If a man will not work, he shall not eat" from a prime minister who had presided over an unprecedented rise in unemployment.
 Holding this speech before the Scottish church at a time when the Conservative party had just lost seats in Scotland and Thatcher's approval ratings north of the border were particularly low has been described as "political suicide".
 One journalist recalls: "It's said that this speech marked the beginning of the end for Conservative rule in Scotland, with many voices raised in opposition to what they regarded as an alien creed that abused classic Christian ideas in an effort to fashion a political manifesto."
-Thatcher's foreign policy advisor Charles Powell later admitted: "It was an unmitigated disaster and she should never have done it."
+Thatcher's foreign policy advisor Charles Powell later said: "It was an unmitigated disaster and she should never have done it."